taimos/cdk-constructs/lib/alexa/README.md

 # Alexa Deployment Pipeline

-This construct creates a CodePipeline to deploy Alexa Skills to Lambda and to the Developer console usning AWS SAM and teh DeployToAlexa action of CodePipeline.
+This construct creates a CodePipeline to deploy Alexa Skills to Lambda and to the Developer console using AWS SAM and the DeployToAlexa action of CodePipeline.

 ## Prerequisits